zyd5csi8/Tableau-10-Desktop-QA/README.md

 ## 1.5 Data Preparation

+**Important Topic:** when to use join and when to use blending?

+If you want a single data source, join; multiple data sources, blending.

 ### 1.5.1 Blending

 **WHAT?** Mannually build connections between different data sources

 **WHEN?** You don't want to put all the data together (using join or union), perhaps because different details level, join causes duplicate or too much data.

 - A left join-like operation between different datasources.
+(That means the link will ensure all the records from main data sources exist, and then try to get inforamtion from other data sources based on relationship).
-- Local to the view
+- Local to the view (the relationship is between sheet and sheet.)
 - You can amend some data (using change alias option) on the _primary_ data source (you cannot do this on a Join operation).

 Look at the datasources: